Syphilis Facts

 Syphilis symptoms aren’t always obvious.
 Protect yourself by:

-• Getting tested routinely for STDs.
+• Getting tested routinely for STIs.

 • Avoiding sex if you see sores or other a rash, especially in the groin area.